FuelLabs/sway-standard-implementations/src14/owned_proxy/README.md

 ### Rust scripts

+> **Warning:** These scripts provide a temporary utility.
+Proxy deployment functionality and interaction will be integrated into `Forc` in the near future.

 A suite of Rust scripts are included to assist in the usage of the contract.
 In order to use them navigate to the [owned-proxy/scripts](./scripts/) directory.
 From `sway-standard-implementations/<you are here>`:

 ```bash